 Natural Processed Coffee

 During the processing of natural coffee, none of the cherry's layers are removed and no water is used.
 After the cherries have been selected and weighed, they are taken directly to the drying tables.
-The coffee bean is dried inside its skin, changing colour from red to brown to black from drying under natural sunlight.
+The coffee bean is dried inside its skin which changes colour from red to brown to black from drying under natural sunlight.
 Once it has reached the correct moisture level, the outer layer is hulled to reveal the dry green bean.
 This process requires more hand labour and almost double the time to dry than the fully-washed process.

 Honey Processed Coffee